 Have Dinner at a Heuriger

 A heuriger is a unique Viennese experience.
 A heuriger is a wine garden serving homemade wine and small meals.
 They maintain an old village atmosphere and serve traditional Viennese food.
 Tim and I went to Schubel-Auer Heuriger, located on the outskirts of Vienna.
-The place was charming but a bit intimidating since they only spoke German.
+The place was charming but a bit intimidating since they only spoke a little bit of English.

 A grumpy waiter showed us to our seat and we placed our order for a half liter of white wine.
 Then we walked up to the counter to pick out our food.
 All of the food was displayed in glass cases.
 We pointed to what looked good, the waitress and her son dished it out, warmed it up, and then we took our tray back to our seats.
 We tried sauerkraut, pork, roast beef, pickled green beans, and shmalz (which is lard).